hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/637_viii_sharat_chakravarty.md

 eye-opener in all matters.
 Ideal characters must always be presented before the view of the girls to imbue them with a devotion to lofty principles of selflessness.
-The noble examples of Sita, Savitri, Damavanti, Lilavati, Khana, and Mirâ should be brought home to their minds and they should be inspired to mould their own lives in the light of these.
+The noble examples of Sita, Savitri, Damavanti, Lilavati, Khana, and Mirā should be brought home to their minds and they should be inspired to mould their own lives in the light of these.